EDR vs MDR vs XDR: A 2026 buyer's guide for small businesses

 FAQ

 For most SMBs without an in-house security team, Huntress is usually the easier operational fit because the managed SOC layer is packaged into the offer.
-SentinelOne can be excellent, but many smaller teams only get the full outcome they want when they pair the platform with a managed service such as Vigilance MDR.
+SentinelOne can be excellent, but many smaller teams only get the full outcome they want when they pair the platform with a managed service such as Singularity MDR.

 It can, but that depends on who will consistently review detections, investigate suspicious behavior, and drive response.
 That staffing question is where many SMB deployments succeed or fail.